 Rachel was born in Birmingham (UK) to a very musical family.
-Her father, a Welsh vicar (guitarist, singer) and mother an ESL teacher (pianist, singer), and an Eurythmy Therapist and Kindergarten teacher encouraged Rachel to make her own music and from the early age of 6 she started learning Cello.
+Her father, a Welsh vicar (guitarist, singer) and mother an ESL teacher (pianist, singer, dancer, actor), and an Eurythmy Therapist and Kindergarten teacher encouraged Rachel to make her own music and from the early age of 6 she started learning Cello.
 Rachel quickly progressed, joining the Bristol Junior Strings Orchestra then going on to perform at the Colston Hall age 11.

-It was while at school that, Rachel began teaching herself Guitar and discovered her own unique voice.
+It was while at school that, Rachel began teaching herself guitar and discovered her own unique voice.
 Her earlier writings were influenced by listening to many styles of music from Classical (Mozart) to Rock (Led Zeppelin), Folk (Joni Mitchell), Pop (The Beatles) Jazz (Charlie Mingus,) Soul/Funk (Stevie Wonder) and Blues (Jimi Hendrix), from these she found and developed her own particular musical style.

 Rachel spent a year doing an Art and Design diploma in Halesowen College, while quietly developing her composition and arranging skills.
 She became a competent guitarist playing, singing, writing and arranging her own songs.
 This led her to spend 2 years at Kidderminster College of Further Education doing a Performing Arts Diploma to further develop her wide range of musical styles and improving her natural ability to communicate on stage.